MarioCodes/java-frameworks/vertx/vertx-verticles/README.md

 The downside of using always workers, is that the max. concurrency achievable is much lesser than using normal verticles + workers.
 With a lot of blocking tasks, you may create a processing queue.

 ### Multi-threaded worker verticles
 It can be executed by more than one Thread concurrently.
 Standard Java techniques for concurrency will be needed when programming.
+It's an advanced feature and they're not supported through all of Vert.x parts.

 #### References
 https://vertx.io/docs/vertx-core/java/#_verticle_types